-The Development & Planning Authority is required to maintain a list of buildings on the Protected Monuments and Buildings List.
-This list can be viewed online (www.gov.gg/planning) and can be inspected at the Development & Planning Authority's office in Sir Charles Frossard House and at the Greffe.
+The Authority is required to maintain a list of buildings on the Protected Monuments and Buildings List.
+This list can be viewed online (www.gov.gg/planning) and can be inspected at the Authority's office in Sir Charles Frossard House.
 The entry will also include a map outlining the extent of the listing, i.e. the building and any land included in the listing.

-Does the Development & Planning Authority have to publicise when it lists a building or monument?
+Does the Authority have to publicise when it lists a building or monument?

-Yes, s.4 of the Special Controls Ordinance sets out to whom, how and when the Development & Planning Authority must publicise adding or deleting a building from the List or amending an entry.
+Yes, section 4 of the Special Controls Ordinance sets out to whom, how and when the Authority must publicise adding or deleting a building from the List or amending an entry.